I am a Christian. I was an 8th-grade American History teacher. I am currently a freelance writer, public speaker, & homeschooling mom of 9.

 - Have each child/pair go up to the front one at a time.
 They should say what muscle they have and the common shortened name if their muscle has one written in parenthesis.
 They should point to the muscle on their bodies, and then demonstrate the exercise.
 Everyone should do the exercise.
 (This should take each pair about 30-45 seconds.)

-18. Review what we learned today.
+Review what we learned in this series of lessons?
 Ask questions such as:

 - What system has to do with our bones?
 (Skeletal)